offers hundreds of GMAT video lessons and practice questions. Go there now.

 Because

 By itself, the word “because” is a subordinate conjunction.
 What does that mean?
-It means, this word opens a subordinate clause.
+It means that this word introduces a subordinate clause.
 A subordinate clause, like any clause, must have a complete [noun] + [verb] structure within it, like a mini-sentence: in fact, if you drop the subordinate conjunction, the rest of the subordinate clause should be able to stand alone as a sentence.
-Furthermore, the fact that this clause is subordinate (i.e. dependent) means there must be another main, independent clause providing the meat-and-potatoes of the sentence.
+Furthermore, the fact that this clause is subordinate (i.e. dependent) means there must be another independent clause providing the meat-and-potatoes of the sentence.

 The general outline of a sentence involving the word “because” might be:

-Of course, all kinds of adjectives, adverbs, and other modifies can be added to this structure.
-The [sub. noun] + [sub. verb] provide the structure of the subordinate clause — and could stand on their own as a complete sentence.
+Of course, all kinds of adjectives, adverbs, and other modifiers can be added to this structure.
+The [sub. noun] + [sub. verb] provide the structure of the subordinate clause, and could stand on their own as a complete sentence.
 The sentence as a whole depends on the [main noun] + [main verb] as its core structure.
 For example,

 2) Because teenagers are insatiably hungry, their parents are always buying food.